 Some people don’t know the importance of testing an auto-darkening welding helmet.
 But in fact, it is a vital step before starting welding.
 Because nothing is more important than the health of a welder.
 If an auto-darkening welding helmet is not working, it can be very harmful to the welder’s eyes.
 Therefore, the welder should know how does an auto-darkening welding helmet works and one should not undermine the importance of testing an auto-darkening welding helmet.

 Many people don’t know how to test an auto-darkening welding helmet.
 But after reading it thoroughly, anyone can test his welding helmet before using it for any kind of operation.
-With many other advantages of an auto-darkening welding helmet, it saves the welder from different kinds of harmful radiations which otherwise can cause eye injuries to a welder.
+With many other advantages of an auto-darkening welding helmet, it saves the welder from different kinds of harmful radiation which otherwise can cause eye injuries to a welder.

 How to Test an Auto-Darkening Welding Helmet by Different Methods